Five Winter Immune-Boosting Foods

 In winter, kick up your garlic intake by cooking with it regularly in soups, stews, sauces and stir fries.

-Raw garlic is known to contain the maximum amount of allicin, so eating a clove a day this way is considered to be extra potent for stopping colds and flu in their tracks.
+Raw garlic is known to contain the maximum amount of allicin, so eating a clove a day this way, is considered to be extra potent for stopping a cold or flu in its tracks.

 3. Leafy Greens